-|Model||iRobot Roomba 980||Neato Botvac D7 Connected|
+|Main Features||iRobot Roomba 980||Neato Botvac D7 Connected|

 |Run time||120 min||120 min|

-|Charging time||120 min||150 min|
+|Charging Time||120 min||150 min|

 |Warranty||12 months||12 months|